Fundamental Duties

 Analysis of Individual Duties — Duties (a) to (e)

-Duty (a) — Abide by the Constitution; respect National Flag and National Anthem: This is the foundational duty.
-Related laws: Prevention of Insults to National Honour Act, 1971 (penalizes disrespect to Flag, Anthem, Constitution); Flag Code of India 2002.
-SC in Bijoe Emmanuel v.
-State of Kerala (1986) held that the right to silence (not singing the Anthem) is protected under Art 19(1)(a), but standing respectfully is mandatory.
-Duty (b) — Cherish ideals of freedom struggle: Encompasses values of sacrifice, secularism, and national unity that drove the independence movement.
-No specific statute, but forms the moral foundation for civic education.
-Duty (c) — Uphold sovereignty, unity, and integrity: Linked with Art 19(2) (reasonable restriction on speech for sovereignty/integrity).
-Related: Unlawful Activities (Prevention) Act 1967, Official Secrets Act 1923.
-Duty (d) — Defend the country and render national service: The National Service Act and military service obligations flow from this duty.
-SC has held this includes civilian service during emergencies.
-Duty (e) — Promote harmony and renounce practices derogatory to women: Two components — (i) common brotherhood transcending diversity, and (ii) renouncing anti-women practices.
-Related: Protection of Women from Domestic Violence Act 2005, Sexual Harassment of Women at Workplace Act 2013, Prohibition of Child Marriage Act 2006, Dowry Prohibition Act 1961.
+Duties (a) to (e) with implementing laws.
+Duty (a) — respect Constitution, Flag, Anthem.
+Laws: Prevention of Insults to National Honour Act 1971; Flag Code of India 2002.
+Key case: Bijoe Emmanuel v.
+State of Kerala (1986) — right to silence (not singing Anthem) protected under Art 19(1)(a), BUT standing respectfully is mandatory.
+Duty (b) — cherish freedom struggle ideals.
+No specific statute; moral foundation for civic education.
+Duty (c) — uphold sovereignty, unity, integrity.
+Linked to Art 19(2) restrictions.
+Laws: UAPA 1967, Official Secrets Act 1923.
+Duty (d) — defend the country, render national service.
+National Service Act; includes civilian service during emergencies.
+Duty (e) — two components: (i) promote harmony transcending diversity, (ii) renounce anti-women practices.
+Laws: Domestic Violence Act 2005, Workplace Sexual Harassment Act 2013, Child Marriage Prohibition Act 2006, Dowry Prohibition Act 1961.
+Bijoe Emmanuel (duty (a)) is the most tested case — standing is mandatory, singing is not.
+This duty-vs-freedom balance is a classic UPSC Prelims question.

 Analysis of Individual Duties — Duties (f) to (k)